- July 4, 2014

 - Posted by: admin

-- Category: Conversion Rate Optimization, Lead Generation, Marketing and Sales
+- Categories: Conversion Rate Optimization, Lead Generation, Marketing and Sales

 If you want to boost your business, you have to pay careful attention to conversion rate optimization, also known as CRO.
 This process is crucial, because it allows you to get as much bang as possible out of every buck that you spend for advertising your website.
 In a nutshell, CRO enables you to get the most out of the time and effort you expend building traffic to your site.